 'JOINING FORCES': The USO partners with the White House Joining Forces initiative to strengthen military families around the world.
 Joining Forces focuses on three key issues facing military families - education, employment and wellness.
-Last year, the USO worked with First Lady Michelle Obama and Dr. Jill Biden on two events supporting our military families.
-In May, they hosted Congressional spouses to create Mother's Day gift boxes with the USO and nonprofit Full Circle Home.
-These gifts were filled with pampering products, gift cards and most importantly, a love note from their deployed troop.
-The USO shipped the boxes in time to surprise the women on Mother's Day.
-In June, Dr. Jill Biden introduced her new children's book "Don't Forget, God Bless Our Troops" to military families of the DC National Guard at a USO book reading.
-The book, which was inspired by Dr. Biden's granddaughter Natalie's personal deployment experience, offers coping mechanisms, ideas on how to stay connected through lengthy deployments and lets military kids know that they are not alone.
-The USO supports the annual Salute to the Military USO Concert on July 4th hosted by President and Mrs. Obama featuring major performing artists who perform for military families on the South Lawn of the White House.
-The event includes a picnic and festive games, serving as a tribute to America's military families.
+The USO's support of this initiative has included creating Mother's Day gift boxes with the Congressional spouses and book readings for military families stateside and in Germany featuring Dr. Jill Biden and her children's book "Don't Forget, God Bless Our Troops".
+The USO also supports the annual Salute to the Military USO Concert on July 4th hosted by President and Mrs. Obama featuring major performing artists who perform for military families on the South Lawn of the White House.
+This year's event featured the pop group fun. and included a picnic and festive games serving as a tribute to America's military families.